The State Of REITs: July 2017

 REITs have a similar benefit, but it is less direct and therefore less visible.
 Since REITs are a pass-through entity, the impact of lower tax rates would be minimal on REIT’s FFO/share.
 However, investors would not have to pay as high of a rate on dividends, so the returns to shareholders net of taxes would be increased.

-One could argue that the magnitude of benefit to REITs in the event of tax reform is less than the benefit to the S&P and this may explain some of the underperformance of REITs over the past 52 weeks.
+One could argue that the magnitude of benefit to REITs in the event of tax reform is less than the benefit to the S&P, and this may explain some of the underperformance of REITs over the past 52 weeks.

-The 3 rd source of underperformance is a bit more concerning as FFO growth has come in rather weak.
-After years of solid growth, REITs had declining growth in 1Q17 and is expected to actually turn negative in 2Q17.
+The third source of underperformance is a bit more concerning as FFO growth has come in rather weak.
+After years of solid growth, REITs had declining growth in 1Q17 and are expected to actually turn negative in 2Q17.

 Source: SNL Financial

-So what happened?
+So, what happened?

-We think much of the explanation lies in 3 factors; subsector contribution, capital raises, and cap rates.
+We think much of the explanation lies in three factors; subsector contribution, capital raises, and cap rates.

 Capital raising has hit a crescendo in 2017 with $43.2B already in the first half of the year. $18.39B of it came in the form of equity which substantially outpaces the 2016 raise.